Nikhil619/Nikhil619/README.md

 ## Some things about me:

-- 🔭 I’m currently working on github
+- 🔭 I'm a Roboticist and AI Scientist.
-- 🌱 I’m currently learning ML
+- 🌱 I'm currently working on research problems.
-- 💬 Ask me about ML
+- 💬 Contact me if you have an innovative idea to work on.
-- 📫 How to reach me: [My Email address][email]
+- 📫 How to reach me: [My Email address][email].
-- ⚡ Fun fact: I like coding
+- ⚡ Fun fact: I like solving problems and building algorithms.

 [email]: sainikhilgona619@gmail.com